 David Morgan, CEO of Black Space Technology, said:

-“This project shows what is possible when regional innovation is combined with international collaboration.
+“The SIGHT-AI project shows what is possible when regional innovation is combined with international collaboration.
 By working closely with Birmingham City University and OUI Inc., and with the backing of Innovate UK and the Eureka Network, we are developing a practical, scalable diagnostic solution that can support clinicians both here in the UK and globally, while reinforcing the Midlands as a centre for medical technology innovation.”